Mathipe98/TDT4140_project/README.md

 ### 2. Configuration of the database

-You can either connect to the preconfigured database created on the NTNU server or connect to your own MySQL database.
+You can either connect to the preconfigured database created on the NTNU server or connect to your own database.

 **Connecting to the preconfigured database**